gitforwork2/gitforwork.github.io/_posts/2017-4-30-h4-ead-application.md

 date: 2017-5-4
 tags: H4-EAD
 comments: true
-description: Are you preparing your H4 EAD application and documents correctly?
-Follow this popular guide and printable checklist to avoid mistakes and job interruptions.
+description: Is your H4 EAD application correct?
+Follow this accurate and printable checklist to avoid mistakes and job interruptions.Trusted and used by 1000s of people.
 ---
 If you are looking for H4 EAD application process and documentation, you have come to the right place.
 Applying for EAD and Social Security Number (SSN) can be a long a process.
 This guide is to cover the steps for obtaining EAD work permit.